feast-dev/feast-workshop/module_2/README.md

 Zooming back out, we can see what complexity Feast abstracts away from data scientists and engineers.

 ![](odfv_arch.png)

-**Note:** There is an open issue for supporting Python based on demand transforms (without Pandas).
-Benchmarks have indicated this could result in significantly faster online performance.
-See [#2261](https://github.com/feast-dev/feast/issues/2261) for details.

 ## Step 4: Apply features
 ```console